Academic Calendar - 2024

 Antirequisite(s): Grade 12U Biology or any university level Biology course.

-Prerequisite(s): High School Biology (Grade 11 Advanced Level or equivalent) and registration in the Preliminary Year program at Brescia University College.
+Prerequisite(s): High School Biology (Grade 11 Advanced Level or equivalent) and registration in the Preliminary Year program.

 Extra Information: 2 lecture hours, 3 laboratory/tutorial hours.